sepehrskysh1376/GameOfLife/README.md

 # Conway's game of life

 ![](https://github.com/sepehrskysh1376/GameOfLife/blob/master/Gospers_glider_gun.gif)
+- The online version of Conway's game of life: https://playgameoflife.com/

 ## Explaination
 * The Game of Life (Life) is a cellular automaton created by John Horton Conway.